gshubham96/dante-portfolio/src/content/blog/post-1.md

 Step 4: Nonlinear optimization aligns all the small submaps to form the big map using the relative poses computed in the first step.
 This step also corrects for errors in global position using loop closure.

-We loop till kingdome come?
+We loop till kingdome come?!
 Of course there are a bunch of different logic that builds on top of this to ensure that algorithm runs in real time in the real world.